Charles Percier

 Charles Percier ([ʃaʁl pɛʁsje]; 22 August 1764 – 5 September 1838) was a neoclassical French architect, interior decorator and designer, who worked in a close partnership with Pierre François Léonard Fontaine, originally his friend from student days.
 For work undertaken from 1794 onward, trying to ascribe conceptions or details to one or other of them is fruitless; it is impossible to disentangle their cooperative efforts in this fashion.
 Together, Percier and Fontaine were inventors and major proponents of the rich, grand, consciously-archaeological versions of neoclassicism we recognise as Directoire style and Empire style.

-Following Charles Percier's death in 1838, Fontaine designed a tomb in their characteristic style in the Pere Lachaise Cemetery.
-Percier and Fontaine had lived together as well as being colleagues.
-Fontaine married late in life and after his death in 1853 his body was placed in the same tomb according to his wishes.

 Biography

-Percier was born at Paris in 1764.
-In 1784, at age nineteen, he won the Prix de Rome, a government-funded fellowship for study in Rome.
-There he met Fontaine.
+Percier was born into a poor Parisian family in 1764.
+His mother was a laundry woman for Marie-Antoinette and his father was a porter at one of the gates of the Palace of Tuileries, who was later promoted into a post in the interior of the palace.
+This afforded the young Charles Portier an opportunity to observe first hand the lifestyles of the wealthy nobility in a palace that he would, years later, play a major role in rejuvenating.

+Schooling and early career

+From the age of 12 onward, Percier attended a free school for teaching drawing, an establishment whose mission was to provide access into the art world for poor students.
+Percier's talent was quickly recognised.
+After passing a short time in the studio of a painter named Lagrenée, a place was found for him in the highly respected studio of the renowned architect, Antoine-François Peyre.
+It was there that he met Pierre Fontaine, with whom he would form a life-long and very successful partnership.
+Starting in 1794, Fontaine and Percier worked so closely together that it is often difficult to separate their contributions.
+A 19th century observer noted the following about their intertwined careers: "It is surprising what a complete mastery these young men in a few years contrived to exercise over the tastes of their day."

+Percier won the second prix de Rome in 1783, and, in 1784, at the age of twenty years, he won the grand prix de Rome (with a pension).
+This paid for his stay in Rome.
+Fontaine had won the second prix de Rome a year earlier and was already in Rome.
+Percier returned to Paris from Rome in 1791.

 One early product of their collaboration was Palais, maisons et autres édifices modernes dessinés à Rome ("A palace, houses and other modern buildings designed in Rome"), which attracted the attention of prospective clients when they returned to Paris.
 At the end of 1792, near the end of the first phase of the French Revolution, Percier was appointed to supervise the scenery at the Paris Opéra, a post at the center of innovative design.
-Fontaine returned from the security of London, where he had been exiled, and they continued at the Opéra together until 1796.
+Fontaine returned from the security of London and they continued at the Opéra together until 1796.
 Charles-Louis Bernier was a third member of their team.

-Napoleon Bonaparte liked their work.
-The calculated theater of the Empire style, its aggressive opulence restrained by a slightly dry and correct sense of the antique taste, and its neo-Roman values, imperial yet separate from the ancien régime, appealed to the future emperor.
-He appointed them his personal architects and never wavered in his decision; they were at work on imperial projects almost until the very end of Napoleon's time in power.
-The relationship only dissolved when Napoleon retired to Elba.
-After the restoration of the House of Bourbon in 1814, they found themselves associated too intimately with the Empire ever to earn an official commission again.
-From that time forward, Percier conducted a student atelier, a teaching studio or workshop.
-One of Percier's pupils, Auguste de Montferrand, designed Saint Isaac's Cathedral in St Petersburg for Tsar Alexander I.